st0rm47/College/Web_Technology/Notes/HTML/Readme.md

 | `onunload`  | Occurs when the user leaves the page.                                          |

 ### HTML Form Events
+- They are used in the `<form>` tag to execute JavaScript code when the form is submitted, reset, or when an input field changes.
 | **Event**     | **Description**                                                                 |
 |---------------|---------------------------------------------------------------------------------|
 | `onsubmit`    | Occurs when the form is submitted.                                             |